Constrained Dikin-Langevin diffusion for polyhedra: Applications

-We simulate the SDE taking $J(x)=-\log(1-\|x\|^2)$, using an Euler--Maruyama discretization.
-It is known that discretizations of the SDE do not preserve the correct invariant measure; instead, they are $\varepsilon$-close.
-As such, we simulate the SDE using various discretization time steps for $t=5\,000$, recording a sample every $\Delta t=0.1$ units of integration time.
+together with an Euler--Maruyama discretization.
+Since the unadjusted discretization does not preserve the exact invariant law, one expects a step-size-dependent asymptotic bias.
+To quantify this effect, we run the scheme with several time steps up to the final time $T=5000$, recording one sample every $\Delta t=0.1$ units of integration time.}

-The results in Fig. \ref{fig:Gaussian_samples} demonstrate that the Dikin--Langevin SDE, when simulated with an Euler--Maruyama scheme, converges toward the expected value of $\|x\|$ for the 20-dimensional normal distribution truncated to the unit ball.
-As anticipated for a first-order discretization, a nonzero asymptotic bias remains as the integration time $t\to\infty$, with larger $\textrm{dt}$ producing greater bias.
-However, reducing the time step from $0.01$ to $0.001$ causes the asymptotic error to improve by an order of magnitude, with the final error decreasing from $1.28\times 10^{-2}$ to $1.18\times 10^{-3}$.
+Figure~\ref{fig:Gaussian_samples} shows the absolute error in the running estimator of $\mathbb E[\|X\|]$.
+In each case, the estimator approaches the correct benchmark value, but a nonzero asymptotic bias remains, as expected for a first-order discretization.
+Moreover, the bias increases with the time step.
+In particular, reducing the step size from $0.01$ to $0.001$ decreases the final error from $1.28\times 10^{-2}$ to $1.18\times 10^{-3}$, which is consistent with first-order behavior in the discretization parameter.